archit-builds/rockpaperscissors_assessment/README.md

 client-side.
 In a real deployment this call should be proxied through a lightweight backend endpoint that holds the key server-side.

+## AI Tools Used

+- Claude (Anthropic) was used as a coding assistant to scaffold and build this application.
+- Groq's `llama-3.3-70b-versatile` model powers the in-app AI announcement summarizer feature.

 ## Assumptions

 - The logged-in user is hardcoded (Archit Srivastava, `emp-01`) — there's no auth flow.